Criteria

 🏆 Winner: Monday.com (Best Overall)

-Monday.com is the better choice for most teams thanks to its ease of use, visual workflows, and flexibility.
+monday.com is the better choice for most teams thanks to its ease of use, visual workflows, and flexibility.
 It strikes the right balance between simplicity and functionality, making it ideal for freelancers, small teams, and growing organisations.

 Best for Structured Workflows: Wrike